 - Graduates are Doctors of Physical Therapy with enhanced professional identity who are prepared for interdependent practice and direct access to consumers of health care, prevention and wellness services. - Graduates are recognized by consumers as health care professionals for the diagnosis, management and prevention of movement-related impairments, functional limitations and disabilities. - Graduates have a commitment to provide comprehensive and accessible health programs for all people with dignity, respect and sensitivity to and appreciation of individual differences. - Graduates are motivated and guided by the desire for excellence and the highest possible professional, scientific, ethical, legal and moral standards. - Graduates render evidence-based physical therapy services to consumers and are committed to lifelong learning through continuing professional education and by pursuing professional growth, development and advancement. - Graduates are leaders and mentors in the physical therapy profession and promote the profession through their support and involvement in professional organizations, including the American Physical Therapy Association and community groups.
 The faculty The DPT faculty are academically skilled and bring a balance of clinical expertise and research experience to both the classroom and the clinical skills courses.
 There are 14 full-time faculty with doctoral degrees, four of whom hold American Board of Physical Therapy Specialties (ABPTS), including geriatrics, orthopedics and neurology (2).
-In addition, there are four highly qualified part-time faculty who complement the expertise of the full-time faculty; one is ABPTS certified in orthopedics.
+In addition, there are four highly qualified part-time faculty who complement the expertise of the full-time faculty.
 The faculty work cooperatively to prepare Elon graduates to be clinician generalists.
 The curriculum includes many unique active-learning opportunities for the student.
 Classes and laboratories are small, so the student-faculty ratio creates an environment where faculty are accessible to students.
 Faculty serve as role models for students through their participation in teaching, research, clinical practice and community service on campus as well as in the greater Elon University community.
-Faculty are also active in leadership positions with the American Physical Therapy Association and the American College of Sports Medicine.
-Costs Tuition for the academic year beginning in January 2015 is \$34,680.
+Costs Tuition for the academic year beginning in January 2016 is \$35,720.
 Books and living expenses are separate.
 While campus housing is not available for DPT students, the university provides local housing information to admitted students.
 A nonrefundable enrollment fee of \$1,000 is also required (applied to tuition at enrollment).
 Refunds Tuition and fees are refunded on a pro rata basis during the first 13 weeks of each half of the academic year.
 The first half begins on the first day of classes in January.
 The second half begins on the first day of July.
-Following is a table of pro rata charges: Start of the period through the end of third week .
-10% charge Fourth week through the end of the seventh week .50% charge Eighth week through the end of the 13th week .75% charge Fourteenth week .
-No refund The effective date of withdrawal is determined by the Associate Vice President of Student Life.
+Following is a table of pro rata charges: Start of the period through the end of third week 10% charge Fourth week through the end of the seventh week 50% charge Eighth week through the end of the 13th week 75% charge Fourteenth week No refund The effective date of withdrawal is determined by the Associate Vice President of Student Life.
 Students who believe circumstances warrant an exception from the published policy must appeal to Gerald Whittington, Senior Vice President of Business, Finance and Technology, 113 Alamance Building.
 Unpaid charges owed by the student will be deducted from the calculated refund.
 The \$1,000 enrollment fee is nonrefundable.